Catenscia/MxOps/docs/source/user_documentation/tutorial.md

 ##### Interest Whitelist

 The `esdt-contract` only allows whitelisted addresses to claim interests.
-We need to add our `piggy-bank` contract to this withelist using the endpoint `addInterestAddress`.
+We need to add our `piggy-bank` contract to this whitelist using the endpoint `addInterestAddress`.

 ```yaml
 type: ContractCall